holgerbrandl/joblist/README.md

 JobList `jl` can submit, monitor and wait until an entire a list of clusters jobs is finished.
 It can output average runtime statistics and estimates when the entire jobList should be finished. 'jl' can recover crashed jobs and submit them again.

-Joblists are simply lists of job-ids as reported by the underlying queuing system.
-Currently lsf, slurm and the local shell are supported as job runners.
+JobLists are simple lists of job-ids as reported by the underlying queuing system.
+Currently [LSF](https://en.wikipedia.org/wiki/Platform_LSF), [slurm](http://slurm.schedmd.com/) and the local shell are supported as job runners.

 Installation